Art by Janet L. Snell

 The RO scowls.
 "And what does that mean?"

 "Master," says the interpreter jovially, "it means, 'I'm in trouble!
 Thick trouble!'"

 "Damn right, he is!" the RO spouts, slamming a reddened fist on his table, thereby making Eesang jump with fright.
-"He'd better produce the parcel with the new tax regulations book that HQ said they were sending down, else there'll be the devil to pay."
+"He'd better produce the parcel with the new tax regulations book HQ said they were sending down, else there'll be the devil to pay."

 Shaking his head, the interpreter gives Eesang a pitying look.
-"The white devil," he begins solemnly in the language only he and Eesang understands, "says that today you'll meet his father in the next world if you don't produce his parcel.
+"The white devil," he begins solemnly in the language only he and Eesang understands, "says today you'll meet his father in the next world if you don't produce his parcel.
 Where in God's name have you hidden this crazy parcel of trouble?"

 With his heart racing and his knees wobbling, Eesang begs with his eyes and hands.